percona/community/content/blog/2023/2023-03-30-how-to-prevent-unauthorized-users-from-connecting-to-proxysql.md

 Something is missing, isn't it?

-Yes, the host associated with each MySQL user is missing !
+Yes, the host associated with each MySQL user is missing!

 In MySQL, users are configured to only be able to connect from ProxySQL.
 In ProxySQL we don't have this information.
 By default, all users can therefore connect to ProxySQL from any IP address and ProxySQL will open connections to MySQL for them.
 As I specified in the introduction, ProxySQL provides a Firewall to overcome this problem, but this one is not really satisfactory.